eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 ```

 Oops, you **forgot the delete**!
-You also **forgot to change the size of the loop** at all affected places.
+You also **forgot to change the size of the loop** at some affected places.

 ---